vamaship-open-source/android-range-seek-bar/README.md

 # How to run demo

 Should be able to import, build and run in Android Studio or from the command line with gradle.
-The rangeseekbar-sample shows the available features and customizations in code and XML.
+The androidrangeseekbar-sample shows the available features and customizations in code and XML.

 # How to use in your own project